Wiccan Sabbats in 2022: The Complete Guide

 Some sabbats are determined based on solar events, like solstices (longest and shortest day of the year) and equinoxes (day and night are equal).
 Together, these solar dates comprise the four Lesser, or Sun sabbats.
 These dates fall in December, March, June, and September.

 The remaining four sabbats are known as the Greater Sabbats.
-They are also termed the Earth Sabbats or Cross Quarter DaysOpens in a new tab. because they are not tied to the Earth’s position relative to the Sun.
-These sabbats fall in February, May, August, and October and generally fall midway between the four Solar Sabbats.
-They also often have a historic pagan counterpart festival.
+They are also termed the Earth Sabbats or Cross Quarter DaysOpens in a new tab.

 The terms Greater and Lesser Sabbat have ties to the deities as well.
 Because the steadfast Goddess rules over the Earth, the Earth sabbats have more power and energy than the Sun Sabbats.
 Thus the Earth Sabbats / Cross Quarter Sabbats are the Greater Sabbats.